 Use the Categorization dialog to manage visibility with the Categories tab, Levels tab, and View Modes tab.
 Levels are used for drawings with multiple stories, which can be drawn from the Architectural component tab.
 View Modes are predefined sets of categories, so changing an object's associated categories can also affect the View Modes in which it will appear.

-You can access the Categorization dialog from the Tools drop-down menu or by right-clicking on a component and selecting Categorize from the context menu.
+You can access the Categorization dialog from the Tools drop-down menu.
+Some components also support right-clicking on them and selecting Categorize from the context menu.

 ![]() |